starship/starship/docs/zh-TW/config/README.md

 ## Perl

-The `perl` module shows the currently installed version of Perl. 這個模組在下列其中一個條件達成時顯示：
+The `perl` module shows the currently installed version of Perl.
+By default the module will be shown if any of the following conditions are met:

 - The current directory contains a `Makefile.PL` or `Build.PL` file
 - The current directory contains a `cpanfile` or `cpanfile.snapshot` file